henkelmax/audio-player/readme.md

 <!-- modrinth_exclude.end -->

-This server side Fabric mod enables uploading custom audio for music discs.
+This server side Fabric mod enables uploading custom audio for music discs and goat horns.

 It uses [Filebin](https://github.com/espebra/filebin2/) to upload files to the server.
 This mod requires [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) on the client and server.